Rector Elisha Cole

 Island, who in 1668 was a magistrate when that country was under the

-education, for these early days, in the English branches, and Latin and Greek
+obtained a good education, for these early days, in the English branches, and

-under a private tutor, studied hard, and commenced practice in Providence,
+Latin and Greek under a private tutor, studied hard, and commenced practice in

-court of the colony in 1763, and the succeeding year was exalted to chief
+of the supreme court of the colony in 1763, and the succeeding year was exalted

-act; and resigned his seat on the supreme bench, in 1755, to be elected member
+stamp act; and resigned his seat on the supreme bench, in 1755, to be elected

-of the assembly from Providence, in order more effectually to carry out his
+member of the assembly from Providence, in order more effectually to carry out

-speaker of the house, and in 1775, at the opening of hostilities with the
+elected speaker of the house, and in 1775, at the opening of hostilities with

-mother country, Mr. Cole was appointed advocate-general of the admiralty court,
+the mother country, Mr. Cole was appointed advocate-general of the admiralty

 revolutionary cause.
 His brother Edward